Sweet Potato Hash

 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

 This paleo sweet potato hash recipe is for all you sweet potato lovers!
-I don’t know about you, but I almost never ate sweet potatoes growing up.
+I almost never ate sweet potatoes growing up and now I can’t get enough of them.

 sweet potato hash

-• sweet potatoes, peeled and cubed: I do not recommend using frozen sweet potatoes for this recipe.
+• Sweet Potatoes (peeled and cubed): I do not recommend using frozen sweet potatoes for this recipe as they would be quite mushy and not get that same crispy edge texture.

 How to make sweet potato hash

-Step 1: Peel and chop 2-3 large sweet potatoes (you will need around 6 cups worth of diced sweet potato).
+Step 1: Peel and chop 2-3 large sweet potatoes into cubes.
+You will need around 6 cups worth of diced sweet potato cubes.

 Sweet potatoes

-Next, add your garlic and onion to a skillet with a touch of olive oil, then cook it for 12 – 15 minutes, until browned and soft.
+Add your garlic and onion to a skillet with a teaspoon of olive oil, then cook it for 10-15 minutes, until browned and soft.

 We want the garlic and onion to be caramelized but not burnt.
 Stir often to avoid overcooking it too quickly.